Browse Dictionary: Letter “L”

 laghāe

-causes/helps to cross over, takes across.
+will cause/help to cross over, will take across.

 Etymology: Old Panjabi - laṅghaṇā; Lahndi - lagghaṇ; Sindhi - laṅghaṇu (to pass over); Apabhransh/Prakrit - laṅghei; Pali - laṅgheti; Sanskrit - laṅghyati (लन्घयति - leaps over, transgresses, ascends).